Ninja Terminator

-Ninja Terminator is a 1985 film released in the United States by IFD, directed, written, and edited by Godfrey Ho.
-It stars Richard Harrison as Ninja Master Harry MacQueen, Jack Lam as Jaguar Wong, Hwang Jang-lee (accredited as Wong Cheng Li) as Tiger Chan.
-Godfrey Ho frequently created movies by filming scenes that he then added to pre-existing films, re-cutting it together and dubbing over the actors with his own dialogue in order to create a new story.
-Similarly, Ninja Terminator reuses more than 50 percent of its footage from the South Korean film The Uninvited Guest Of The Star Ferry (스타페리 불청객; 1984).
-IFD owned the international sales rights for the film and decided to insert Caucasian actors into the film in the hopes it would then do better overseas.
-Ho did this and added ninjas to the storyline, as he usually did for his films.
-The new footage introduced a storyline about ninjas hunting for pieces of a magical statue.
+Ninja Terminator (奪寶狂龍 (Treasure hunter)) is a 1985 Hong Kong martial arts film produced and distributed by IFD Films and Arts.
+It was part of a series of "cut-and-paste" martial arts films by that company, in which scenes were filmed with Caucasian actors, that were then added to pre-existing films, re-cutting it together and dubbing over the actors with his own dialogue in order to create a new story.

+Ninja Terminator reuses more than 50 percent of its footage from the South Korean film The Uninvited Guest Of The Star Ferry (스타페리 불청객; 1984), directed by Kim Shi-hyeon and starring Hwang Jang-lee and Im Ja-ho (credited as 'Jack Lam').
+The new footage, directed by Godfrey Ho and starring American actor Richard Harrison, introduced a storyline about ninjas hunting for pieces of a magical statue.

 Plot

 A villainous Ninja Empire is celebrating its twentieth anniversary of rulership.
-The leader, Supreme Ninja, celebrates by having his three greatest warriors - Ninja Masters Tamashi, Baron, and Harry MacQueen - bring him the three pieces of a gold bust known as the Golden Ninja Warrior.
+The leader, the Supreme Ninja, celebrates by having his three greatest warriors - Ninja Masters Harry, Towne, and Tamashi - bring him the three pieces of a gold bust known as the Golden Ninja Warrior.
 When the three pieces - two separated arms, each holding a small sword, and a head/torso - are united, it makes the owner impervious to harm from blades.
 Believing the Empire is in need of reform and that the Supreme Ninja is too dangerous to possess such power, the three Ninja Masters steal and separate the pieces of the Golden Ninja Warrior.

 The Ninja Empire seeks out these rogue ninjas in order to retrieve the missing pieces of the shrine.
 Two years after the theft of the statue, the warrior Karada kills the rogue ninja Tamashi, retrieving the body of the Golden Ninja Warrior for the Empire and bringing it to his trusted warrior Yamato.
-Ninja Master Baron, now a crime lord, tells his lieutenant Tiger Chan to see if Tamashi entrusted the statue's body to his brother Ikaza or his sister Michiko.
+Towne, now a crime lord, tells his lieutenant Tiger Chan to see if Tamashi entrusted the statue's body to his brother Ikaza or his sister Michiko.
 Unable to find it, Tiger's agents kill Ikaza.
-The glib warrior Jaguar Wong learns of this and informs his employer, Ninja Master Harry.
+The glib warrior Jaguar Wong learns of this and informs his employer, Harry.
 On Harry's advice, Jaguar leaves to protect Michiko from Tiger Chan, defeating several agents.
 When he attempts to warn her about the danger of the Golden Ninja Warrior, she doesn't know what she's talking about and mistakes his questions for threats.
-The Supreme Ninja's warrior Yamato dons a red ninja uniform and attacks Harry with one of Baron's throwing stars, then attacks Baron with one of Harry's throwing stars.
-Harry and Baron suspect that each other has decided to unite the Golden Ninja Warrior and attain its power.
+The Supreme Ninja's warrior Yamato dons a red ninja uniform and attacks Harry with one of Towne's throwing stars, then attacks Towne with one of Harry's throwing stars.
+Harry and Towne suspect that each other has decided to unite the Golden Ninja Warrior and attain its power.